Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Charge Information

-Hits occurring before the trigger time are generated by DN pulses and EOCT pulses induced by DN, which are referred to as equivalent dark noise (EDN) in this paper.
-These EDN pulses can induce IOCT.
-When IOCT is induced by these pulses, a multi-PEs hit composed of both the EDN and IOCT signals is invariably generated.
-In contrast, the probability of forming a multi-PE hit from EDN alone is minimal.
-As shown in Figure \ref{pic4.3}, it can be observed that multi-PEs hits are primarily contributed by the IOCT effect.
+Hits occurring before the trigger time are generated by dark noise pulses and EOCT pulses induced by dark noise, which are referred to as equivalent dark noise in this paper.
+These equivalent dark noise pulses can induce IOCT.
+When IOCT is induced by these pulses, a multiple PEs hit composed of both the equivalent dark noise and IOCT signals is invariably generated.
+In contrast, the probability of forming a multiple PEs hit from equivalent dark noise alone is minimal.
+As shown in Figure \ref{pic4.3}, it can be observed that multiple PEs hits are primarily contributed by the IOCT effect.

-Therefore, the multi-PEs region of the charge spectrum acquired in a dark environment is dominated by IOCT.
-Hence, the IOCT rate can be quantified using Equation \ref{eq4.2}, where $P_{\rm IOCT}$ is the probability of IOCT occurrence, $N_{\rm multPE}$ is the number of multi-PEs hits and $N_{\rm total}$ is the total number of hits.
+Therefore, the multiple PEs region of the charge spectrum acquired in a dark environment is dominated by IOCT.
+Hence, the IOCT rate can be quantified using Equation \ref{eq4.2}, where $P_{\rm IOCT}$ is the probability of IOCT occurrence, $N_{\rm multPE}$ is the number of multiple PEs hits and $N_{\rm total}$ is the total number of hits.

-The IOCT calibration result is shown in Figure \ref{pic4.4}, the bias is 5.70\% and the standard deviation is 2.73\%.
-By analyzing the simulated data, which close IOCT and AP effect, the multi-PEs count rate is 0.74\%.
-Therefore, a portion of the bias is attributable to the multi-PEs hits induced by EDN.
-The bias contribution is quantified by Equation \ref{eq4.3}, where $P_{\rm IOCT}$ is the probability of IOCT occurrence, $P_{\rm EDNM}$ is the probability that multi-PE hits are generated by EDN, $P_{\rm AP}$ is the probability of AP occurrence.
-The bias contributed by multi-PEs EDN is 4.57\%.
-When the IOCT effect is disabled and 1\% AP effect is added in the simulated data, the multi-PEs hit rate from 1 PE EDN hits is 0.23\%, corresponding to a bias is 1.42\%.
-It is important to note that since the IOCT calibration relies exclusively on DN hits, the limited statistics of the DN sample result in a relatively large standard deviation in the calibration results.